cinnamon apple cider doughnuts

-The secret to a great doughnut is to use the best ingredients.
-Use real butter, not margarine and real buttermilk, not powder.
-This recipe also asks for apple butter.
+Using the best ingredients is the secret to cooking and when it comes to doughnuts, we use real butter, not margarine and real buttermilk, not powder.
+The recipe below also asks for apple butter.
 If you aren’t familiar with this delicious concoction, you can generally find a jar at the farmers market, road side stand or your local grocer.
 We also happen to have an apple butter recipe here in our archives.

-Eat them plain, dusted in confectioners sugar, rolled in cinnamon and sugar, glazed or drizzled with caramel.
+These doughnuts are delicious plain, dusted in confectioners sugar, rolled in cinnamon and sugar, and glazed or drizzled with caramel.

 Note: Dough can be prepared one day ahead, covered and chilled.